 Locals have given the rock formations in Valley of the Gods names such as Rooster Butte, Setting Hen Butte, and Balanced Rock/Lady in a Tub.
 As you drive through Valley of the Gods, think about names you would give to these formations.

 This geological masterpiece, though a quarter of the size of its celebrated neighbor, Monument Valley, boasts a royalty of rich colors and fantastic formations, and is quite stunning.
-The formations are sculpted from Cedar Mesa sandstone dating to the Permian period, around 250 million years ago.

 Valley of the Gods sits at the base of Cedar Mesa.

-Rocks were deposited by the shallow sea that covered this area about 250 million years ago.
-After the water receded, the iron in the rocks mixed with oxygen to form rust.
-This resulted in the rich red and purple colors.
-Eroded by water, wind, and ice over millions of years, the rock was carved into the unique buttes, monoliths (single massive stone or rock), pinnacles and other geological features as seen today.
+After the water receded, iron in the rocks mixed with oxygen to form rust with rich red and purple colors.
+Then, water, wind, and ice over millions of years eroded the stone carving the unique buttes, monoliths (single massive stone or rock), and pinnacles you see today.

 The Valley of the Gods is truly a geological masterpiece, rightfully earning its reputation as “a photographer’s paradise.”